 f) Calibration Uncertainties

-Ideally, the calibration process is undertaken to eliminate deviations in the accuracy of measurements or instruments.
-However, this cannot be glibly assumed.
-In fact, as the limits of measurement are approached, the uncertainties of calibration may increase in a similar manner and can be the limiting factor in attainable accuracy.
+Ideally, the calibration process is undertaken to eliminate or reduce bias in the user's measurement system.
+As the limits of measurement approach, the uncertainties of calibration may increase and can be the limiting factor in attainable accuracy.